Family Migration

 Lets applicants who are staying in Australia remain lawfully while the DHA evaluates their partner relationship.

-• Applicants should be in Australia at time of application.
+• Applicants should be in Australia at the time of application.

 • First stage of the onshore Partner Visa pathway.